eilifb/mpv-open-mal-page/README.md

 Simple mpv script that uses [GuessIt](https://pypi.org/project/guessit/) to make a query to the [My Anime List API](https://myanimelist.net/apiconfig/references/api/v2) and opens up the corresponding MAL webpage if a match is found.
+Inspired by [ctlaltdefeat's Open IMDb Page Script](https://github.com/ctlaltdefeat/mpv-open-imdb-page).
 The script takes (part of) the filepath and queries MAL, and then makes a comparison between filepath and titles of the shows/movies returned by MAL.
 If  the similarity is over a given threshold it opens a tab to MAL.